Artemisia bhutanica

-Artemisia bhutanica is a species of mugwort endemic to the Bhutan Himalayas.
+Artemisia bhutanica is a species of mugwort endemic to Bhutan in the eastern Himalayas.

 Description

 It at least grows up to 60 centimeters, and is often much taller than that.
 It has pale glands mixed with long dark reddish hairs.
 The lower inflorescence leaves are thinly covered with multiseptate hairs, the upper inflorescence is more densely covered by glandular hairs.
 The racemiform inflorescence branches are spreading.
 The flowers are bisexual, meaning that they have both male and female flowers.
 The achenes are ellipsoid or obovoid.

 Habitat

-Grows in open disturbed areas between 2750 and 3850 m.
+Grows in open disturbed areas between 2750 and 3850 m elevation.